 In most countries, the population have a love / hate relationship with their police.
 You can imagine my surprise, therefore, to find myself writing about how they appear to be adopting a customer first strategy in Switzerland!

 Let me explain.
-They have recently introduced many new-style speed radars in the villages around my home town in Switzerland.
-The elements are not that new per se, I know, but last week it suddenly hit me why they are so effective.
-They are customer centric.
-They have adopted a customer first strategy!
-And that’s why I want to share this story here.
+A few years ago they introduced a new-style speed radars in the villages around my home town.
+The elements are not that new per se, I know, but last week it suddenly hit me why these speed cameras seem to be so effective.
+It’s simple; they’re customer centric!
+The Swiss police have adopted a customer first strategy!
+And that’s why I want to share more about this story here.

-One of the reasons why the Police are disliked in many countries, is because of their speed radars.
+One of the reasons why the Police are disliked in many (dare I say most?) countries, is because of their insidious speed controls.

 Whether they are permanent fixtures as on the right, or temporary ones, we all dislike the flash that tells us it’s too late, that we’ve been “caught.”